 - Left Field Brewery: Dog-loving kids will love meeting the adorable Wrigley, who is there to greet every beer lover.
 Situated in an open warehouse, this brewery is a great spot for kids to roam around while parents enjoy the great beer and good times.

-- Mill Street Beer Hall: Brewing in the historic Distillery District, this beer hall is popular with families, as they not only have high chairs and change tables but also provide a kids’ menu that comes with crayons!
+- Mill Street Brew Pub: Brewing in the historic Distillery District, this beer hall is popular with families, as they not only have high chairs and change tables but also provide a kids’ menu that comes with crayons!

 Toronto has some great attractions and we are happy to tell you that a great beer is never too far away.
 If you’re looking to grab a pint and enjoy delicious eats after visiting one of Toronto’s key attractions with kids, watch the video below.